September 3, 2018

 Carefully read the ingredients listed on the shampoo bottle and make sure you don’t select the one containing chemicals injurious for your freshly transplanted hair.
 Listed below are some ingredients that you need to avoid post-transplant.

-Most of the low quality shampoos contain sulfates such as Sodium lauryl sulfate (SLS) and Ammonium lauryl sulfate (ALS).
+Most of the low-quality shampoos contain sulfates such as Sodium lauryl sulfate (SLS) and Ammonium lauryl sulfate (ALS).
 These organic compounds are added to the shampoos because they help produce more foam.
 But if present in concentrations of over two percent, these sulfates can irritate the scalp and damage even healthy hair follicles.
-So you can very well imagine effect of ALS and SLS on your scalp post-transplant.
+So you can very well imagine the effect of ALS and SLS on your scalp post-transplant.

 Formaldehyde is a preservative that is often used in shampoos to increase their shelf life.
 It is also known for its disinfectant qualities and this is why it is usually used in baby shampoos.
 This apparently beneficial chemical can actually damage the DNA of hair tissues.
 It can also cause hair loss and thus, shampoos containing formaldehyde should be avoided for at least 4 weeks following a hair transplant surgery.

 Almost all hair care products contain some percentage of alcohol and therefore it seems to be nearly impossible to avoid alcohol completely.
 But you can avoid at least its higher concentrations.
-Look your shampoo for alcohol content and buy one containing least proportion of alcohol.
+Look your shampoo for alcohol content and buy one containing the least proportion of alcohol.
 Higher concentrations of alcohol dehydrate and damage hair, leading to hair loss, especially when used after a hair transplant.

 Greasers are also a key ingredient of most of the hair care products.
-Petroleum, mineral oil and lanolin are all greasers added to hair care products for artificial wetness and shine.
-But these greasers prevent absorption of natural oils by the scalp as well as hair shafts, ultimately damaging your hair texture.
+Petroleum, mineral oil, and lanolin are all greasers added to hair care products for artificial wetness and shine.
+But these greasers prevent the absorption of natural oils by the scalp as well as hair shafts, ultimately damaging your hair texture.

 Schedule a FREE CONSULTATION:

-To know more about Post hair Transplant Dos and Don’ts, schedule a FREE CONSULTATION now by filling the form below and let our experts guide you in a better way.
+To know more about Post Hair Transplant Dos and Don’ts, schedule a FREE CONSULTATION now by filling the form below and let our experts guide you in a better way.